Skip to main content

 ELEVENLABS_VOICE_ID=<your elevenlabs voice id>

-1. Navigate to the Simple Agent directory within the applications folder.
-Inside this directory, locate the example .env file and input your API keys.
+1. Navigate to the simple-app directory within the xrx-sample-apps folder.
+Inside this directory, copy the env-example.txt to a .env file and input your API keys.

 2. Follow the instructions in the Readme.md file to install the necessary requirements.